turingschool/backend_mod_1_prework/section4/reflection.md

    * I completely missed the mark on how much time and undershot how much I would need to accomplish things.
 I thought I would be able to takes breaks sooner and more frequently, but I found myself just working through until I felt exhausted.
 But when I did force myself to get up and __leave my work__ for a bit, I did feel a little more refreshed.

 1. In your own words, what is a Class?
-   * A class is like a housing that makes up an objects characteristics and behaviors.
+   * A class is like a housing that makes up an object's characteristics and behaviors.

 1. What is an attribute of a Class?
    * An attribute of a Class are its characteristics.
 These could be arguments used to initialize it.